mattermost/mattermost-plugin-jira/README.md

   - Make sure to replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the JIRA events to post to.
 The values should be in lower case.
   - Moreover, replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Plugins (Beta) > Jira**

-For instance, if the team URL is `contributors`, channel URL is `town-square` and site URL is `https://community.mattermost.com`, and the generated webhook secrete is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be
+For instance, if the team URL is `contributors`, channel URL is `town-square` and site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be

 ```
 https://community.mattermost.com/plugins/jira/webhook?secret=5JlVk56KPxX629ujeU3MOuxaiwsPzLwh&team=contributors&channel=town-square